Swarthmore Group Inc. Sells 34,315 Shares of The Procter & Gamble Company (NYSE:PG)

-Swarthmore Group Inc. decreased its position in The Procter & Gamble Company (NYSE:PG – Get Rating) by 92.5% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Swarthmore Group Inc. lessened its holdings in The Procter & Gamble Company (NYSE:PG – Get Rating) by 92.5% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 2,764 shares of the company’s stock after selling 34,315 shares during the quarter.
-Procter & Gamble accounts for 0.2% of Swarthmore Group Inc.’s portfolio, making the stock its 13th largest position.
+Procter & Gamble makes up approximately 0.2% of Swarthmore Group Inc.’s investment portfolio, making the stock its 13th largest position.
 Swarthmore Group Inc.’s holdings in Procter & Gamble were worth $397,000 at the end of the most recent quarter.

-A number of other hedge funds also recently bought and sold shares of PG.
-Cloverfields Capital Group LP lifted its position in Procter & Gamble by 8.2% in the 4th quarter.
-Cloverfields Capital Group LP now owns 19,621 shares of the company’s stock worth $3,210,000 after buying an additional 1,488 shares during the last quarter.
-CIBC World Markets Inc. lifted its position in Procter & Gamble by 5.4% in the fourth quarter.
-CIBC World Markets Inc. now owns 364,445 shares of the company’s stock valued at $59,616,000 after purchasing an additional 18,563 shares during the last quarter.
-Chilton Capital Management LLC lifted its position in Procter & Gamble by 1.3% in the fourth quarter.
-Chilton Capital Management LLC now owns 154,308 shares of the company’s stock valued at $25,242,000 after purchasing an additional 1,931 shares during the last quarter.
-Cary Street Partners Investment Advisory LLC lifted its position in Procter & Gamble by 61.8% in the fourth quarter.
-Cary Street Partners Investment Advisory LLC now owns 4,479 shares of the company’s stock valued at $733,000 after purchasing an additional 1,711 shares during the last quarter.
-Finally, Monetary Management Group Inc. lifted its position in Procter & Gamble by 8.8% in the fourth quarter.
-Monetary Management Group Inc. now owns 17,000 shares of the company’s stock valued at $2,781,000 after purchasing an additional 1,375 shares during the last quarter.
+Other large investors have also added to or reduced their stakes in the company.
+Win Advisors Inc. increased its position in Procter & Gamble by 91.5% during the 2nd quarter.
+Win Advisors Inc. now owns 180 shares of the company’s stock valued at $26,000 after purchasing an additional 86 shares during the period.
+Lansing Street Advisors acquired a new stake in Procter & Gamble during the 1st quarter valued at approximately $37,000.
+Western Pacific Wealth Management LP acquired a new stake in Procter & Gamble during the 4th quarter valued at approximately $40,000.
+Dravo Bay LLC acquired a new stake in Procter & Gamble during the 1st quarter valued at approximately $40,000.
+Finally, Retirement Group LLC increased its position in Procter & Gamble by 48.2% during the 1st quarter.
+Retirement Group LLC now owns 283 shares of the company’s stock valued at $43,000 after purchasing an additional 92 shares during the period.
 Institutional investors own 63.45% of the company’s stock.

-Several brokerages have weighed in on PG.
-Deutsche Bank Aktiengesellschaft lowered their price objective on Procter & Gamble from $171.00 to $157.00 and set a “buy” rating for the company in a research report on Tuesday, June 21st.
-Wells Fargo & Company lowered their price objective on Procter & Gamble from $170.00 to $160.00 in a research report on Friday, July 22nd.
-Barclays lowered their price objective on Procter & Gamble from $157.00 to $154.00 and set an “overweight” rating for the company in a research report on Tuesday, August 2nd.
-JPMorgan Chase & Co. decreased their target price on Procter & Gamble from $165.00 to $156.00 in a report on Thursday, July 21st.
-Finally, StockNews.com downgraded Procter & Gamble from a “buy” rating to a “hold” rating in a report on Wednesday, September 14th.
-Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $162.93.
+A number of analysts have weighed in on PG shares.
+StockNews.com downgraded shares of Procter & Gamble from a “buy” rating to a “hold” rating in a research report on Wednesday, September 14th.
+JPMorgan Chase & Co. reduced their price objective on shares of Procter & Gamble from $165.00 to $156.00 in a research report on Thursday, July 21st.
+Wells Fargo & Company reduced their price objective on shares of Procter & Gamble from $170.00 to $160.00 in a research report on Friday, July 22nd.
+Truist Financial reduced their price objective on shares of Procter & Gamble from $175.00 to $160.00 and set a “buy” rating for the company in a research report on Monday, August 1st.
+Finally, Evercore ISI set a $170.00 price objective on shares of Procter & Gamble in a research report on Monday, June 20th.
+Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat, Procter & Gamble currently has a consensus rating of “Moderate Buy” and a consensus price target of $162.93.

 Procter & Gamble Price Performance

-Procter & Gamble (NYSE:PG – Get Rating) last issued its quarterly earnings results on Friday, July 29th.
-The company reported $1.21 earnings per share for the quarter, missing the consensus estimate of $1.23 by ($0.02).
-The firm had revenue of $19.52 billion during the quarter, compared to analysts’ expectations of $19.41 billion.
+Procter & Gamble (NYSE:PG – Get Rating) last issued its earnings results on Friday, July 29th.
+The company reported $1.21 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.23 by ($0.02).
 Procter & Gamble had a return on equity of 32.67% and a net margin of 18.39%.
+The firm had revenue of $19.52 billion during the quarter, compared to the consensus estimate of $19.41 billion.
+During the same quarter in the prior year, the business earned $1.13 earnings per share.
 Procter & Gamble’s revenue for the quarter was up 3.0% on a year-over-year basis.
-During the same period in the previous year, the company earned $1.13 earnings per share.
-Research analysts expect that The Procter & Gamble Company will post 5.94 EPS for the current fiscal year.
+Sell-side analysts anticipate that The Procter & Gamble Company will post 5.94 earnings per share for the current fiscal year.

 Procter & Gamble Cuts Dividend

-The business also recently announced a quarterly dividend, which was paid on Monday, August 15th.
-Stockholders of record on Friday, July 22nd were paid a $0.913 dividend.
-The ex-dividend date of this dividend was Thursday, July 21st.
-This represents a $3.65 dividend on an annualized basis and a dividend yield of 2.89%.
-Procter & Gamble’s dividend payout ratio is currently 62.82%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, August 15th.
+Shareholders of record on Friday, July 22nd were paid a dividend of $0.913 per share.
+This represents a $3.65 annualized dividend and a yield of 2.89%.
+The ex-dividend date was Thursday, July 21st.
+Procter & Gamble’s dividend payout ratio (DPR) is presently 62.82%.

 The Procter & Gamble Company provides branded consumer packaged goods worldwide.
 It operates through five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers conditioners, shampoos, styling aids, and treatments under the Head & Shoulders, Herbal Essences, Pantene, and Rejoice brands; and antiperspirants and deodorants, personal cleansing, and skin care products under the Olay, Old Spice, Safeguard, Secret, and SK-II brands.